I may receive a commission if you make a purchase through links in this post.

 I’m so blessed to have a husband who absolutely loves and thrives in his job (he’s a minister).
 He loves teaching, interacting with, and helping people – that’s his skill set.
 I pray that I can be an encouragement to him in his work as well and support all that he does.

-4. That my husband will enjoy good health.
+4. Pray for my husband to enjoy good health.

 It’s crazy how much we take our health for granted until we don’t have it.
 Start now praying for your husband to have good health, and act on it too.
 I heard a life changing quote yesterday.
 It went something like: “If you ask God for a blessing, first ask what laws govern that blessing and start being obedient to those laws.”